-Contact | Mr. Casey Riles, P.E.

-Engineering & Planning
+- Owner | Gerald R. Ford International Airport 5500 44th Street SE Grand Rapids, Michigan 49512 - Contact | Mr. Casey Riles, P.E.
+Engineering & Planning Director (616) 233-6040 cries@grr.org

-Director

-(616) 233-6040 cries@grr.org

 DLZ was contracted by the Gerald R. Ford International Airport Authority (GFIAA) to provide A/E design services for the relocation and consolidation of the airport's Primary Communications Center (PCC), Operations, Police, Badging, Transportation Security Administration (TSA) services and restroom renovation.
-DLZ conducted a Needs Assessment,

-Programming, and Feasibility Study to investigate options to meet the diverse and complex public service and safety needs of the Client.
+DLZ conducted a Needs Assessment, Programming, and Feasibility Study to investigate options to meet the diverse and complex public service and safety needs of the Client.
 Planning options considered had to account for large, concurrent renovation projects, as well as an evolving Airport Masterplan.

-The selected solution was renovation and new construction in public and secure areas.
-The first phase provided new space for TSA, which was complicated by a federal government furlough in the middle of construction.
-The second phase was completed in March 2020, and provided new space for Police, Badging, Conference Rooms and Restrooms.
+The selected solution v renovation and new construction in public and secure areas.
+The first phase provided ne space for TSA, which was complicated by a federal government furlough in the middle of construction.
+The second phase was completed in March\ 2020, and provided ne space for Police, Badgi Conference Rooms and Restrooms.

-Lansing Community College Gannon Building Locker Room and Shower Renovations
+LANSING COMMUNITY COLLEGE GANNON BUILDING LOCKER ROOM AND SHOWER RENOVATIONS

-Owner | Lansing Community College

-7230 Physical Plant P.O.
-Box 40010

-Lansing, Michigan 48901-7210

-Director of Facilities

-(517) 483-1808 martzt@lcc.edu
+- Owner | Lansing Community College 7230 Physical Plant P.O.
+Box 40010 Lansing, Michigan 48901-7210 - Contact | Mr. Timothy Martz Director of Facilities (517) 483-1808 martzt@lcc.edu